 The Puja Ceremony: Seeking Permission From the Mountain Gods

 In the Buddhist culture of the Himalaya Everest is known as Chomolungma, which translates to "Goddess Mother of Mountains."
-As such, the peak is seen at a scared place, requiring all mountaineers to ask for permission and safe passage before they actually step foot on the mountain.
+As such, the peak is seen at a sacred place, requiring all mountaineers to ask for permission and safe passage before they actually step foot on the mountain.
 This takes place during a puja ceremony, which is traditionally held in Base Camp prior to the start of the climb.

 The puja is performed by a Buddhist Lama and two or more monks, who build an alter out of stones at the campsite.
 During the ceremony they ask for good fortune and protection as the climbers prepare for their ascent.
 They also bless the team's climbing equipment, including ice axes, crampons, harnesses, and so on.